-The limited funding for the implementation of the Department's mandates is partly the result of the history of the establishment of the department.
-Furthermore, the budget allocation for the province based on the population size does not take into consideration the rich biodiversity and large size of the Northern Cape (refer to page 7).
-Part of the budget challenges are addressed by management and staff though innovative cooperation with other institutions and stakeholders, from the government, business and NGO sectors, in support of the department's mandates.
-In the past few years this has resulted in e.g. in external funding for the Climate Risks and Vulnerability Assessment for the Northern Cape, the development of the Provincial Climate Change Mitigation and Adaptation Strategy, the development of the Coastal Management Plan, cooperation with the National Department of Environmental Affairs for the licensing of municipal landfill sites, cooperation with private landowners to expand the conservation estate through the stewardship programme, partnerships with other role-players to enforce environmental legislation, cooperation with research institutions to advance the case of research on biodiversity and ecosystems in the province, partnership with neighbouring provincial authority to implement the Clanwilliam Sandfish Biodiversity Management Plan, partnerships with non-governmental organisations to advance the knowledge of the biodiversity in the province, as well as successful negotiations with developers for biodiversity and research offset agreements.
-Cooperation with other government departments, institutions, nongovernmental organisations, businesses and communication plays an important role in the fulfilment of the mandates of the department.
-The Department intends to continue this practice of cooperation to ensure that, despite the very serious budget constraints, natural resources are used sustainably and socioeconomic development is supported.
+Part of the budget challenges are addressed by management and staff though innovative cooperation with other institutions and stakeholders, from government, business and NGO sectors, in support of the department's mandates.
+In the past few years this has resulted in e.g. in external funding for the development of the Northern Cape Air Quality Management Plan, the Climate Risks and Vulnerability Assessment for the Northern Cape, the development of the Provincial Climate Change Mitigation and Adaptation Strategy, the development of the Coastal Management Plan, cooperation with the National Department of Environmental Affairs for the licensing of municipal landfill sites, cooperation with private landowners to expand the conservation estate through the stewardship programme, partnerships with other role-players to enforce environmental legislation, cooperation with research institutions to advance the case of research on biodiversity and ecosystems in the province, partnership with neighbouring provincial authority to implement the Clanwilliam Sandfish Biodiversity Management Plan, partnerships with non-governmental organisations to advance the knowledge of the biodiversity in the province, as well as successful negotiations with developers for biodiversity and research offset agreements.
+Cooperation with other government departments, institutions, non-governmental organisations, businesses and communication plays an important role in the fulfilment of the mandates of the department.
+The Department intends to continue this practice of cooperation to ensure that, despite the very serious budget constraints, natural resources are used sustainably and socio-economic development is supported.
 This strategy requires staff to spend more and more time on the sourcing of funds, which leaves less time to implement their day-to-day activities.

 The capacity in the department faces multiple challenges.
 The current staff establishment of the department could be even better utilized when trained with the latest necessary skills.
 The department captures this opportunity in its Workplace Skills Plan.
 The Department has adopted the national guideline on the re-engineering of posts, so that the right person with the necessary skills and experience is placed in the right post that is set up based on the needs and realities in the province.
-Furthermore, the challenges relating to capacity are addressed through the improvement of internal processes and procedures, an example of successful implementation of a new process is reflected in the improved effectiveness of the finalisation of Environmental Authorisations in the past year.
-In 2017/18 will focus on improvement of processes relating to permitting and compliance and enforcement.
+Furthermore, the challenges relating to capacity are addressed through the improvement of internal processes and procedures, an example of successful implementation of a new process is reflected in the improved effectiveness of the finalisation of Environmental Authorisations over the past few year.
+In 2018/19 will focus on improvement of processes based on standardisation of operating procedures.